pyeventsourcing/eventsourcing/docs/topics/projections.rst

 by pulling the new notifications.
 To minimise load on the messaging infrastructure, it may be sufficient simply to send an empty message, and thereby prompt receivers into pulling new notifications.
-This may reduce latency and avoid polling for updates, but at the expense of additional complexity.
+This may reduce latency or avoid excessive polling for updates, but the benefit would be obtained at the expense of additional complexity.
+Prompts that include the position of the notification in its sequence would allow a follower to know when it is being prompted about notifications it already pulled, and could then skip the pulling operation.

 Application state replication